Thursday, September 24, 2020

 Speakers will answer audience questions and offer strategies and tips for building effective and enjoyable collaborations.
 To submit a question in advance, email@example.com.

-This webinar is sponsored by The Kavli Foundation and hosted by the Alda-Kavli Learning Center.
+This webinar is sponsored by The Kavli Foundation and the American Chemical Society and hosted by the Alda-Kavli Learning Center.